future-agi/futureagi-sdk/README.md

     ```
 **Error Handling**
 The client raises specific exceptions for different types of errors:
-* 	AuthError: Raised if the API key or secret key is missing.
+* 	_AuthError_: Raised if the API key or secret key is missing.
-* 	InvalidAdditionalHeaders: Raised if there are conflicting additional headers.
+* 	_InvalidAdditionalHeaders_: Raised if there are conflicting additional headers.
-* 	InvalidValueType: Raised if a parameter has an invalid type.
+* 	_InvalidValueType_: Raised if a parameter has an invalid type.
-* 	InvalidSupportedType: Raised if a model type is not supported.
+* 	_InvalidSupportedType_: Raised if a model type is not supported.
-* 	MissingRequiredKey: Raised if a required key is missing.
+* 	_MissingRequiredKey_: Raised if a required key is missing.
-* 	InvalidVectorLength: Raised if the vector length is invalid.
+* 	_InvalidVectorLength_: Raised if the vector length is invalid.

 # FAQ’s: